gardener-attic/component-spec/doc/proposal/app01-external-references.md

-# External Accessible Reference Definitions
+# Appendix 1: External Accessible Reference Definitions

 A *Component Descriptor* contains references to sources and resources.
 This could be either references to local blobs or to some external accessible artifacts.
 The format of these references depends on the type of the source or